Row-level Permission (As-code)

 Typical Use Case

-Suppose you run an international eCommerce company with regional managers for each country.
+Suppose you run an international e-commerce company with regional managers for each country.
 You want each manager to only see data for their assigned region.

-and assign the appropriate value to each manager in the User Attributes management screen.
+Step 1: Create a user attribute called region and assign the appropriate value to each manager in the User Attributes management screen.

 Step 2: In your dataset code, define a permission rule that filters data by the user's region: